Juvenile Indigent Defense Delivery System

 Indiana provides counsel to indigent youth through a county-based system that is mostly locally funded.
 Larger counties are required to have an oversight public defender board and an appointed chief defender.
 Ind.
 Code Ann. §§ 33-40-7-1, 33-40-7-6.
 Counties may also provide indigent defense services through panels of assigned counsel or through contract arrangements entered into by the county public defender or by a criminal court.
 Ind.
 Code Ann. §§ 33-40-7-8, 33-40-7-9, 33-40-8-1.

-Indiana has a statewide Public Defender Commission that sets standards for indigent defense, including delinquency representation, and is authorized to reimburse counties that meet the standards for up to 40% of the defense costs of non-capital cases.
+Indiana has a statewide Public Defender Commission that sets standards for indigent defense, including delinquency representation, and is authorized to reimburse counties that meet the standards for up to 40% of the defense costs of non-capital cases except misdemeanors.
 Ind.
-Code Ann. § 33-40-6-5.
+Code.
+Ann. § 33-40-6-5.
 The Commission is required to “adopt guidelines and standards for indigent defense services” for counties reimbursed by the Commission.
 Ind.
-Code Ann. § 33-40-5-4.
-Currently, 57 out of 92 counties are eligible for reimbursement in non-capital cases.
-The Standards for Indigent Defense Services in Non-Capital Cases mention some aspects of juvenile representation, such as a practice requirement; however, these standards only apply to counties that are reimbursed by the Indiana Public Defender Commission.
+Code Ann. § 33-40-5-4(2).
+Currently, 66 out of 92 counties are eligible for reimbursement in non-capital cases.
+The Standards for Indigent Defense in Non-Capital Cases mention some aspects of juvenile representation, such as a practice requirement; however, these standards only apply to counties that are reimbursed by the Indiana Public Defender Commission.
 Indiana does not require attorneys to have any training specific to juvenile defense.

 The Public Defender of Indiana is a state-funded judicial agency that provides post-conviction representation (equivalent to state habeas petitions) in adult and juvenile cases.
-The office also represents juveniles in parole revocation hearings.
+The office also represents youth in parole revocation hearings.